Ali was raised as a Christian but became an Ahmadi Muslim as an adult

 Because of their beliefs Ahmadis have faced persecution from fundamentalist Islamic groups.

-One of the deadliest days for Ahmadis came in 2010, when terror attacks that targeted Ahmadi mosques killed 98 people
+One of the deadliest days for Ahmadis came in 2010, when terror attacks that targeted Ahmadi mosques killed 98 people in Lahore, Pakistan.

 Julie Lenarz, director of the Human Security Centre in London, said Ali’s Oscar triumph marks a victory for a sect that is often harassed.